aws-powertools/powertools-lambda-python/docs/upgrade.md

 ## Migrate to v2 from v1

-The transition from Powertools for Python v1 to v2 is as painless as possible, as we aimed for minimal breaking changes.
+We've made minimal breaking changes to make your transition to v2 as smooth as possible.

-Changes at a glance:
+### Quick summary

 | Area                               | Change                                                                                                                       | Code change required  | IAM Permissions change required |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | --------------------- | ------------------------------- |